 The fish has an incredible taste, and the meat is pretty tough, so you should prepare some Japanese beverages to drink while eating it.
 Nothing is better than enjoying a beer and this excellent grilled fish in the bustling streets.

-15. Mochi (Japanese Rice Cake)
+16. Mochi (Japanese Rice Cake)

-Mochi is a traditional Japanese dish made from sticky rice.
-To make these soft and supple mochi cakes, the Japanese have to spend a lot of time with a complicated process: making the dough, filling, shaping the cake, and cooking it.
+Mochi is a beloved traditional Japanese dish that is made from sticky rice.
+Creating these soft and supple mochi cakes requires a complex process of making the dough, filling, shaping the cake, and cooking it.
+While it may seem like a daunting task, making mochi today is much simpler than it used to be.

 Listen to the directions to make ice cream mochi.

-16. Ikayaki (Grilled Squid With Soy Sauce)
+17. Ikayaki (Grilled Squid With Soy Sauce)

-17. Takoyaki (Octopus Balls)
+18. Takoyaki (Octopus Balls)

 The takoyaki is coated with takoyaki sauce for extra flavor.
 Furthermore, the greasy of the mayonnaise topping will leave an indelible impression in your mind.